 Under Arizona law, your separate property is protected, if you followed the rules.
 Those rules are convoluted and confusing.
 If you didn’t apply the rules from day one, they can be difficult to apply once you’re involved in divorce proceedings.

 Let’s take a separate financial account, as an example.
 What makes it separate?
 It needs to be funded solely with separate funds.
 If you add community funds, you risk making the account a community account.

 This may be a little confusing.
 It is ok to pay community expenses from a separate account – like a joint credit card bill – without losing its “separate” nature.
 The game changer is whether you deposited community funds.
 To prove your separate property claim, you must keep detailed records about the source of the deposits and what expenses were paid with them.
 If you have “commingled” funds, that is, where there is no detail or clear way to trace every transaction, nothing will help.
 Above all, avoid jointly titling a separate account.
 While joint titling is not fatal to a claim of separate property, it can muddy the waters horribly.

-Your family law team at The McCarthy Law Firm will guide you through the dissolution of your marriage partnership.
+Your family law team at McCarthy Family Law will guide you through the dissolution of your marriage partnership.
 Community property and separate property – we have the skills to identify each and find a path to their correct valuations.
 We bring in professionals like forensic accountants and valuation experts to help protect your interests.
 It’s about getting the best possible division of property and supporting you through the process.

 Community Property & Separate Property FAQs